Jules Engel: Death

-Engel died of natural causes on September 6, 2003 in Simi Valley California, at the age of 94 years old.
+Engel died of natural causes on September 6, 2003, in Simi Valley, California, at the age of 94.

 Legacy

 In one of his final acts, in May 2003, Engel established the Jules Engel Endowed Scholarship Fund.
 The recipients of the awards are those students who have carried out their work at CalArts in Jules' name, having demonstrated rigor, daring imagination and great curiosity about the world, leading to inventive, interdisciplinary projects.

 Engel was also a painter and produced a prolific body of oil abstract paintings, lithographs and other graphic artworks.
-During the late 40s and early 50s his works were exhibited at the Art Institute of Chicago, the Metropolitan Museum of Art, and the De Young Museum, and throughout his life he exhibited in more than sixty museums and galleries such as the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Pennsylvania Academy of Fine Arts, and the Walker Art Center.
+During the late Forties and early Fifties his works were exhibited at the Art Institute of Chicago, the Metropolitan Museum of Art, and the De Young Museum, and throughout his life he exhibited in more than sixty museums and galleries such as the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Pennsylvania Academy of Fine Arts, and the Walker Art Center.
 He was still working on a new series of lithographs just before his death.

 Many of his students carried out his influence through their work, including John Lasseter, Henry Selick, Tim Burton, Stephen Hillenburg, Joanna Priestley, Christine Panushka, Peter Chung, Glen Keane, Ellen Woodbury, Eric Darnell, Mark Osborne, Steven Subotnick, Patrice Stellest, and Mark Kirkland.